ESC180: Introduction to Computer Programming

 • Figuring out how recursion works!

-Week in the Life of a ESC180 Student
+Life of an ESC180 Student

 There are typically three hours of ESC180 lectures per week.
 There are no tutorials, so be sure to pay attention during lecture!
 The professor will explain programming concepts and go through example code.
+Ensure that you attend every lecture, because there will be multiple quizzes throughout the semester!

-ESC180 practicals are weekly 3-hour slots held in the ECF labs.
-Here, you will work on your labs and show them to your TAs or get help if needed.
+There are no tutorials for this course.
+ESC180 practicals are weekly 3-hour slots held in the Engineering Computing Facility (ECF) Labs.
+Here, you will work in pairs on assigned programming labs, getting feedback from TAs if needed.

 There are recommended exercises for beginners, which you really should do if this is your first time coding.
 They will help you catch up with coding in no time.
 For now they are optional, but they may become mandatory.